Contact PHA :

 In 1968, Earle Spaulding devised a classification of medical devices and equipment based on the degree of risk of infection from these items.

-1. High (Critical): Medical devices involve breaking the skin or mucus membrane or entering a sterile body cavity or bloodstream, e.g. surgical instruments, implants, prostheses and devices, urinary catheters, cardiac catheters, needles and syringes, dressings, sutures, delivery sets, dental instruments, rigid bronchoscopes, cystoscopes etc. These items must be sterilised.
+1. High (Critical) risk: Medical devices involve breaking the intact skin or mucus membrane or entering a sterile body cavity or bloodstream.
+For example, prostheses, CSF shunts, needles and syringes, IV cannula, butterfly needles, urinary, central venous, cardiac and umbilical catheters, dressings, sutures, delivery sets, dental instruments, rigid bronchoscopes, cystoscopes.
+Reusable medical devices (surgical instruments) must be sterilised using heat sterilisation in SSDs.

-2. Intermediate (semi-critical): Medical devices in contact with mucous membranes or non-intact skin,g. reusable bedpans and urinals, breast pumps, etc. After thoroughly cleaning, these items require high-level disinfection by heat or chemicals.
+2. Intermediate (semi-critical) risk: Medical devices that come into contact with mucous membranes or non-intact skin, such as reusable bedpans and urinals, breast pumps, bags, oxygen masks, and thermometers.
+After thoroughly cleaning, these items require high-level disinfection by heat or chemicals.

-3. Low (non-critical): These items are in contact with intact skin, e.g. stethoscopes, ECG lead, non-invasive ultrasound probes, etc. These items require low-level disinfection as per the local decontamination policy.
+3. Low (non-critical) risk: These items are in contact with intact skin.
+For example, stethoscopes, ECG lead, non-invasive ultrasound probes, etc. These items require low-level disinfection as per the local decontamination policy.

 Classification of Equipment